Universal Freezing Transitions of Dipole-Conserving Chains

 \subsection{Blockage-free FESs}

-A particularly interesting class of FESs is those devoid of any type-1 and type-2 blockages.
-Calling $n_1$ and $n_2$ respectively the number of type-1 blockages and of type-2 edges in an FES, we call a “blockage-free FES” a fully-extended state characterized by $n_1=0$ and $n_2 \le 1$.
+A particularly interesting class of FESs is constituted of those devoid of any type-1 and type-2 blockages.
+Defining $n_1$ and $n_2$ respectively to be the number of type-1 blockages and of type-2 edges in an FES, we define a “blockage-free FES” to be a fully extended state characterised by $n_1=0$ and $n_2 = 0$ or $1$.
 Thus, if one considers all the separations between neighbouring particles in a blockage-free FES, there can be at most one separation of $k-2$ holes while all the other separations must be of $k-3$ holes, with the only exception being the separations next to the two boundary sites which can be composed of fewer than $k-3$ holes.
 Note that stacking remains allowed at the two boundary sites and that the single sequence of $k-2$ holes, if present, can also be in-between one of the boundary sites and the next closest particle.
 An example of a blockage-free FES for $k=6$, $L=21$, $N=13$, $X=112$ is given by